 - If all else fails, you can always just leave the room to remove yourself from Brexit discussions.

 Over to you

 Do you disagree over Brexit with any of your family and friends?
-If so, how do you deal with it, and has it affected how you spend Christmas?
+If so, how do you deal with it, and has it affected how you spend time with them?